mollzilla/training_poker/README.md

 ## Available Scripts

-- `npm run dev` - Start the Vite development server
+- `npm run dev` - Start the Vite development server (local only)
-- `npm run server` - Start json-server
+- `npm run server` - Start json-server (local only)
-- `npm run dev:all` - Start both servers
+- `npm run dev:all` - Start both servers (local only)
+- `npm run dev:host` - Start both servers with external access (allows other players to join)
 - `npm run build` - Build for production
 - `npm run preview` - Preview production build

+### External Access

+When using `npm run dev:host`:
+1. The servers will bind to all network interfaces (0.0.0.0)
+2. Other players on the same network can join using your machine's IP address
+3. Both the web app and API will be accessible externally
+4. The terminal will show the URLs, including your network IP

 ## API Endpoints